Wichita woman flees Florence, husband braves the hurricane in N.C.

 She's thinking about her husband Scott.

-He says, "There is a lot of concern about flooding.
-Not so much damage from the hurricane, but more about the flooding."
+"There is a lot of concern about flooding.
+Not so much damage from the hurricane, but more about the flooding," Scott says.

 Pam came home to Wichita to get away from the storm and visit family but her heart is with her better half in Greenville.
 Her husband is prepared.